zhanghengdev/awesome-video-object-detection/README.md

 ![Intro](https://github.com/ZHANGHeng19931123/seq_nms_yolo/raw/master/doc/intro1.gif "Intro")

-This is a list of awesome articles about object detection from video.
+This is a list of awesome articles about **object detection from video**.

-## TODO

-- [ ] Add summary for D&T
-- [ ] Add summary for Scale-Time-Lattice
-- [x] Add summary for STMN
-- [x] Add summary for STSN
-- [x] Add summary for MANet
-- [ ] Add summary for Tracklet-Conditioned Detection

 ## Datasets